t-data-h/tdh-gcp/README.md

   non-GCP hosts), this script will format and mount a sequential set of attached storage via ssh.

-* ssh-hostkey-provision.sh:

-  Script for remotely configuring a cluster of hosts for passwordless login via a master host.

 ## Support scripts:

 Support scripts are utilized by the initialization scripts in some cases, but